zoravur/postgres-spreadsheet-view/README.md

 ## TODO

 - [ ] 4.
-Optimistic update to frontend + loading spinner if accept takes a while
+Optimistic update to frontend + loading spinner if accept takes a while -- can do this because of 204 status -- easy heuristic
-- [ ] 4.
+- [x] 4.
 Error modals
 - [ ] 5.
 WAL streaming to other clients.
+   - [ ] pg_lineage extensions
+      - [x] column / table provenance
+      - [o] row level provenance
+         - [ ] switch from modifying group by clause to group keys, where group keys are computed per group
+            - ignore this case for now, group keys / aggregates are a particularly difficult case
+         - [x] rebuild queries with better edithandles (column + pk), and do filtration to present clean edithandles to users
+            - fixes missing edithandle problem
+   - parse WAL stream and provide edithandles for tuples
+      - fixes reactivity because we reconcile on frontend via edithandle
+   - switch architecture to "subscribe" to a query, and only push the relevant changes instead of the entire WAL to the client.
+   - [ ] Store queries